 Recent Additions and News:

 The look of Inner Reflections has remained essentially the same since the first page was published in the 1990s.
-A lot has happened since then, including that we now look at the web on much larger monitors than we used to.
-During 2013-14, I will slowly be updating all the site's pages to a more contemporary look and feel.
+A lot has happened since then, including that we now look at the web on much larger monitors than we used to, while more and more people look at the web from mobile devices.
+During 2015-16, I will slowly be updating all the site's pages to a more contemporary look and feel.
 In the meantime, not all pages will look the same.